 Preferred Alternative 2.
 Allocate 96.70% of the revised total annual catch limit for golden tilefish to the commercial sector and 3.30% of the revised total annual catch limit for golden tilefish to the recreational sector.
-Within the commercial sector 25% is allocated to hook and line (HL) sector and 75% to the longline (LL) sector.
-Recreational ACL in numbers of fish is based on conversion (4.430052 lbs/fish) used in Regulatory Amendment 28 (2012).
+Within the commercial sector 25% is allocated to hook and line (HL) component and 75% to the longline (LL) component.